Exawind/amr-wind-frontend/docs/tutorial2/tutorial2guisetup.md

 | add Boussinesq forcing | True |

 Next we'll set the ABL wind speed and direction.
-In the **ABL physics** section, use the following variables:
+In the **ABL physics** section, check the **Use speed & dir instead** checkbox, then use the following variables:

 | Parameter      | Value                           |
 | ---            | ---                             |